top of page

 Turku is a city on the southwest coast of Finland and straddles the Aura River.
 Dating from the 13th century, and known for Turku Castle, a medieval fortress with a history museum perched at the river mouth.
 Turku is the oldest city in Finland and is known for being the gateway to the west, the Archipelagos and Stockholm.
 Our selling point was the restaurants that line the cobbled riverside streets; you are spoilt for choice.

-We booked a business-class train trip to Turku using the trusty VR app.
+We booked a business-class train trip to Turku using the trusty Trainline app.
 The trip was only about two hours, the coach was beautiful, and you even got free coffee, so we settled in and soaked up the passing luscious green countryside views as we arrived at our new destination.

 The train quality was first-class.
 The seats were spacious, and the high-quality fittings were clean.
 European trains, especially those from Finland, are in a world of their own.